Updated March 18, 2023

 |Options||Every datagram doesn’t specify the option field.
 It is the list of specifications that contains security restrictions, routing, etc.|

-- Lack in Address Space: Address space gets quickly depleted, as a number of devices connected to the Internet grow rapidly.
+- Lack in Address Space: Address space gets quickly depleted as the number of devices connected to the Internet grow rapidly.

 - Weak Protocol Extensibility: Insufficient size of IPv4 header, does not accommodate required no.of.additional parameters.